IDdesigner/meteor-react-boilerplate/readme.md

-# Boilerplate Meteor Project
+# Notes Meteor App

-This includes a basic react and auth setup.
+This app will allow the creation of notes.